The PicoBoy (Color)

 The PicoBoy Color has no on-board acceleration sensor, but the serial bus I2C0 is connect to the on-board solder pads.
 The I2C port cannot be used at the same time as the UART port.
 Both share the required lines on GP20 and GP21.

-The I2C port is enabled by default.
+The I2C port on solder pads is enabled by default.

 Serial Port

-The RP2040 [40] MCU has 2 UARTs.
+The RP2040 [54] and RP2350 [57] MCU has 2 UARTs.
 On the PicoBoy, neither UART0 nor UART1 are available in any of the default setups.
 When ever a Zephyr serial console will be needed, the USB port have to be used.

 PicoBoy Color UART Port